 “Painting.”
 The brush skitters across valleys and hills of green, encircling the russet colour.
 I stretch further, reaching into the corners to smear spins of dye, drawing rainbows in the crevices of his eyes.

-“Painting who?” his mouth slides across the small stretch of my shoulder and my breath is caught in the back of my throat.
+“Painting who?”
+His mouth slides across the small stretch of my shoulder and my breath is caught in the back of my throat.
 I steal a glance at him.
-His eyes are blue today, but I know better.
+His eyes are a pale blue today, but I know better.

 “Then paint me.”